Skip to main content

 In 2017, the FIRS expanded its educational mission to include training opportunities for Human Remains Detection (HRD) canine-handler teams.
-Both Workshop I and Workshop II are composed of classroom lecture topically relevant to human remains recovery, and scenario-based practical field exercises designed to introduce the canine and handler to whole body remains and taphonomic change in an arid environment.
-Snacks, beverages, lunches, a t-shirt, and course materials are included in the enrollment fee for both workshops.
+Workshop I and Workshop II are composed of classroom lecture topically relevant to human remains recovery, and scenario-based practical field exercises designed to introduce the canine and handler to whole body remains and taphonomic change in an arid environment.
+The High-Altitude Workshop focuses on scenerio-based practical exerciese that will introduce the canine and handler to search strategies and taphnomic change at high-altitude.
+If you would like to receive updates about any of our workshop offerings, please fill out this form

 Due to the sensitive nature of the research conducted at FIRS, and out of respect for our Donors, we only accept canine-handler teams able to demonstrate advanced training and certification.